UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 There are a number of getting started programs and setups, depending on your intended and currently available hardware, and final eventual goal.
 Key decision points to be made are:

-## Choice of Deployment Environment
+## Choice of deployment environment
 CORC is flexible in that it can run on any computer with a Controller Area Network (CAN) interface running a Linux Distribution.
 However, there are two typical deployment scenarios:

 1. An a dedicated embedded computer (such as a Beaglebone Black) to run CORC and solely act as the robot controller